Wireshark 4.7.0

 ◆ wmem_map_size()

-Return the number of elements of the map.
+Return the number of elements in the map.

 Parameters